djculex/xoopssecure/README.md

 - Check server for PHP/Mysql/Apache config issues
 - Check for any reported Xoops security issues in CVR
 - Set automatic scan for modified files and email admin report
-- Keep an eye on configured github repositories for latest releases
+- Keep an eye on configured GitHub repositories for latest releases
 - Automatically / Manually create backup of files and MySql tables